-- A large tropical wave centered several hundred miles east of the Lesser Antilles is producing limited shower activity due to dry air. - Conditions are forecast to become a little more conducive for development over the warmer waters of the southwestern Atlantic Ocean, and a tropical depression could form late this week while the system is in the vicinity of the Greater Antilles or the Bahamas. - This system poses no direct threat to Florida during the next 3-5 days, but this system will continue to be monitored as it works to move into a more favorable environment for organization later this week. - The National Hurricane Center is outlooking a low (near 0%) chance of development over the next 48 hours, but a medium (60%) chance of development over the next 7 days.
+- A large tropical wave located near the Lesser Antilles continues to produce a broad area of disorganized shower and thunderstorm activity. - Environmental conditions are forecast to gradually become more conducive for development while the system moves generally west-northwestward over the Greater Antilles and towards the Bahamas. - A tropical depression could form by this weekend while the system is in the vicinity of the Greater Antilles, the Bahamas, or near Florida. - This system poses no direct threat to Florida during the next 3-5 days, but this system will continue to be monitored as it works to move into a more favorable environment for organization later this week. - The National Hurricane Center is outlooking a low (near 0%) chance of development over the next 48 hours, but a medium (60%) chance of development over the next 7 days.
 The next name on the list is Debby (DEH-bee).